Your heart is a horizon of endless possibilities. – Gemma Troy

 Step 2: Paint your wood panel

-Using watercolors, paint right over the crayons/oil pastels.
+Use watercolors to paint right over the crayons/oil pastels.
 Watch as the crayons magically repel the watercolors (watercolor-resist).
 Remember that water and oil don’t mix?
 The paint will soak into the wood but beads right off the oily crayons.

 Step 3: Collage on your wood panel

-Step 4: Sketch your design
+Step 4: Sketch a heart

 Draw a heart (or any other design) on a piece of paper the size of your wood panel.

-Step 5: Outline your design
+Step 5: Outline the heart with nails

 Once dry, center and tape your design sketch onto the wood panel.
 Following the outline of your sketch, start hammering nails into the wood right through the paper, about 1/2″ apart from each other.
 When you’re done tracing your entire sketch, remove the paper carefully.